WORK WITH US

 • Food Safe Level 1 preferred (or willingness to obtain)

-• Reliable, organized, and able to work independently
+• Reliable, organized, and detail-oriented

 • Interest in wild food, sustainability, or small-scale food production is a plus